 Have you ever considered the question, “Am I an alcoholic?”
 In short, just asking yourself the question may indicate that you have a problem.
-Generally speaking, a person that has not had issues arise from their alcohol use wouldn’t even ask the question.
+Generally speaking, a person who has not had issues arise from their alcohol use wouldn’t even ask questions.
 But how can you be sure?
-Through years of treating alcoholics, clinicians, doctors and therapists have encountered several similar symptoms of alcoholism in their patients.
+Through years of treating those struggling with alcohol use disorder (what was long called alcoholism), clinicians, doctors, and therapists have encountered several similar symptoms of alcoholism in their patients.
 Perhaps, examining some of these symptoms and asking further questions can lead you toward a healthier way of living.
+At Tides Edge Detox, our programs help those struggling with alcohol abuse heal and make a lasting recovery.
+Alcohol addiction treatment begins with medically supervised detox.

 Symptoms of Alcoholism